kingcean/blog-web/blog/2025/microfe.md

 ![Flow in React](./images/pic-12-mfe-23.webp)

 The content transmitted via post message primarily includes the changes in the Virtual DOM (including props and states), while the reverse transmission carries event information.
 However, due to the additional cross-thread relay based on post message, the performance in some aspects is naturally less efficient compared to the original React model.
 Nonetheless, this solution inherently possesses advantages in terms of security and isolation.
+Alternatively, if you still want lower latency between web workers and page, consider using `SharedArrayBuffer` instead of the post/on message mechanism.

 ### Shadow DOM